johansan/obsidian-featured-image/README.md

    - To use:
      1. Open the Command Palette (Ctrl/Cmd + P)
      2. Search for "Featured Image: Remove featured images from all files"
      3. Select the command and confirm the action in the modal that appears

+4. **Re-render all resized thumbnails**
+   - This command regenerates all resized thumbnails based on your current settings (size, alignment, etc.).
+   - Useful after changing thumbnail settings like alignment or dimensions.
+   - To use:
+     1. Open the Command Palette (Ctrl/Cmd + P)
+     2. Search for "Featured Image: Re-render all resized thumbnails"
+     3. Select the command and confirm the action in the modal that appears

 ![Set featured images in all files](images/bulk-update-1.png)